Richard M. Gaines: Mississippi

 Gaines was one of the sons of Abner LeGrand Gaines and Susan Mathews of Virginia and Kentucky.
 His older brother John Pollard Gaines was appointed governor of Oregon Territory in 1850.
 The several Gaines brothers are perhaps best known today as the enslavers of Margaret Garner, whose attempt to escape from slavery and murder of her children became the basis of Toni Morrison's novel Beloved.

 Gaines moved to Mississippi in 1823.
 Gaines Landing, Arkansas, an extinct settlement in Chicot County, was named for his family; his brother Benjamin Gaines first settled land there in 1824.
 According to the Centennial History of Arkansas, "Most of the early settlers [of Chicot County] were 'squatters,' who did little in the way of permanent improvements.
 Those who came a little later located near the Mississippi and for several years the settlements did not extend far inland."
 According to his 1871 obit, written by a friend who had known him since the mid-1850s: "[Gaines] moved to the State of Mississippi when a young man, and engaged in the practice of law, carrying with him a commission from President Jackson, as district attorney of the United States for Mississippi.
 The stern old patriot who gave him this appointment, never had a truer political follower or a more devoted admirer than he had in General Gaines."

 Gaines married Eliza B. Hutchins in Natchez in 1830; she was a relative of early Mississippi colonist Anthony Hutchins.
 Gaines was attorney general for the state of Mississippi from 1830 to 1834.
 In 1832 he wrote to the Governor of Mississippi discouraging the imposition of the death sentence of a convict named Stephen who had shot at his legal owner "to 'scare him to make him treat him better.'"
 Gaines told the governor, "I prosecuted him, and the defence was altogether inadequate to the importance of the case, as the defence of negroes always is."
 Despite Gaines' advocacy for rule of law and a fairer judicial system, "The governor nonetheless declined to prevent Stephen's hanging."
+In the 1830s, he was an officer of the Mississippi Colonization Society.